penzboti/The-Cycle-Reborn-Settings/README.md

 extra information found while experimenting & extra feature ideas

 [saving](docs/saving.md):
-how to make a save file and load another one
+how to make a save file and load another one; in mongodb

 [missions](docs/missons.md):
 the two locked maps need to be unlocked with missions (= contracts = quests).